amritn/Marauders-Map/README.md

 # Marauders-Map
-Women Safety application for hackathon
+Women Safety application for hackathon and testing features.